Top 15 Venture Capital Firms Investing in Finance

 2. General Catalyst

-General Catalyst partners with founders across all stages, from the initial seed idea through to growth rounds and beyond.
-The firm focuses on building enduring companies, with a particular interest in applied AI.
+General Catalyst is a venture capital firm that collaborates with founders from seed to growth stages and beyond.
+They focus on building resilient companies and have a strong interest in applied AI.

 - Geographical presence: San Francisco, California